fumikawano-lab/Bioreaction-Variation-Network/README.md

 ---

 ## Directory Structure
-Note: The following is the recommended directory structure for using the provided code and pre-trained models in this repository.
+The following is the recommended directory structure for using the provided code and pre-trained models in this repository.
 To ensure compatibility with the scripts, please organize your files accordingly.
 ```
 Main directory/